Tweed Heads West

 Residential development activity is lower than average in Tweed Heads West according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Tweed Heads West has recorded approximately 7 residential properties granted approval each year.
-Over the past 5 financial years, between FY-21 and FY-25, around 38 homes were approved, with an additional 22 approved so far in FY-26.
-On average, for every home built over these years, about 8.7 new residents have been added annually.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Tweed Heads West has recorded around 7 residential properties granted approval each year.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 38 homes were approved, with a further 20 approved so far in FY-26.
+This results in an average of 8.9 new residents per year for every home built during this period.

 Frequently Asked Questions - Development